ersmax/ProjectsCpp/README.md

 # Practical C++ Problems

 This repository contains practical, real-life programming problems solved in C++20 and above.
-This README lists the documentation files for the collections: `01-Basics` - `06-OOP` (much more to come related to memory management, pointers, etc. for a total of 20 sections).
+This README lists the documentation files for the collections: `01-Basics` - `08-Operator Overloading, Friends` (much more to come related to memory management, pointers, etc. for a total of 20 sections).
 Check also my [Other projects](https://github.com/ersmax)